It’s great to be motivated.

 No, I’m being serious.
 I listen to Metallica, Megadeth, and Judas Priest on my iTunes and those songs get me pumped like you wouldn’t believe.
 What’s interesting is that back in high school, I first got bitten by the writer’s bug.
 I would fill countless spiral notebooks of songs and stories.

 Anyway, when I listen to heavy metal nowadays, I think it takes me back to the time where I would write for hours without effort.
 It’s strange, I know.
-I suppose Oliver Sachs would have an answer for this (may he Rest in Peace).
+I suppose Oliver Sacks would have an answer for this (may he rest in peace).
 But yes, I get an insane dopamine surge after listening to loud-ass music.

 It begs the question: would ANY Self-Help guru tell you to do that?
 Of course not.
 That solution is too bizarre and unconventional.
 It was a solution that I had to find for myself.
 My past is unique and so are my cumulative experiences.